lockvoid/cachebay/docs/FRAGMENTS.md

 ## Watch Fragment

-Subscribes to changes for a specific entity in the cache.
+Subscribes to changes for a specific entity in the cachebay.
 Returns an unsubscribe function.
 The callback is invoked whenever the entity or its dependencies change through queries, mutations, optimistic updates, or fragment writes.

 **Options:**
 - `id` - Entity key in format `"Type:id"`